dtinit/dtinit.github.io/index.md

 <div class="mustache">
 </div>

 **The scope of data portability is as broad and diverse as user data itself**.
 We welcome you to join us in our efforts.
-To express interest, please sign up below.
+To follow along with DTI's work going forward, please sign up below.

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-071822.css" rel="stylesheet" type="text/css">